 - How organizations can reduce false-positive rates and,

 - The balance you need to maintain for a highly effective AML transaction monitoring system.

 What are False Positives in AML and Why Do They Happen?

-The KYT policy, in application, involves the establishment of behavioral “red flags” within a rule-based transaction monitoring system.
+The KYT policy, in application, involves the establishment of behavioral “red flags”—sometimes referred to non-monetary indicators—within a rule-based transaction monitoring system.
 When these established behavioral red flags are seen, an alarm is raised, and an alert investigation process begins.

 Manual monitoring is almost impossible given the broad scope and scale of data that fit the term “transaction.”

 By definition, a transaction is anything that denotes a completed agreement between a buyer and a seller where money is exchanged for goods, services, or financial assets.
 Transaction monitoring software programs are deployed to spot these tricky to identify behavioral red flags automatically.

 Now, what happens when these behavioral red flags are not what they seem after further review?